sunset1215/addressbook-level4/docs/DeveloperGuide.md

 3. UI is not customizable

 <!-- @@author A0153658W -->

-## Our SuperTasker App
+### Our SuperTasker App
-Given the strenghths and weaknesses of these apps that we've surveyed, our app solves several of these issues:
+Given the strengths and weaknesses of these apps that we've surveyed, our app solves several of these issues:

 **Strengths**<br>